 How wool fabric is made

-This part explains in simple words how the fleece of animals are made into wool yarn and then processed into wool fabric.
+This part explains in simple words how the fleece of animals is made into wool yarn and then processed into wool fabric.
 The manufacturing of wool is a long process and goes through shearing, sorting, cleaning and scouring, carbonizing, carding, spinning, weaving, and finishing.
 Fleece from the coat of sheep and certain other mammals like the goat and alpaca are used for wool fabric production.

 Related post : One of the easiest way to make wool fabric from wool fleece is Felting.
 You can read more about felting here.